Download

 • Display Tags w/o Posts - If enabled, any tags that do not have any posts assigned to them will still have their subpages created and will appear on the tag list on the website.

-• Disable Tags Pagination Indexing - As with the frontpage, if this option is active then paginated content links (content over multiple pages) will not be indexed or followed by search engine robots.
+• Disable Tags Pagination Indexing - As with the homepage, if this option is active then paginated content links (content over multiple pages) will not be indexed or followed by search engine robots.

 • Disable Tags Pagination - If toggled on, pagination files will not be generated at all.